openHPI/TeachingTeamGuidelines/docs/04_adding-content.md

 ## Adding your content to the platform ##

-In this section we like to show you how you actually add content (videos, textfiles, assignments etc.) to the platform.
+In this section we'd like to show you how to add content (videos, textfiles, assignments etc.) to the platform.

 ### Preparation of course materials ###